Quansight-Labs/czi-scientific-python-mgmt/README.md

 5. Improvement of documentation through interactivity
 6. Maintenance and release work

-These areas are identified with the `mission: *` labels in this repository and the corresponding project board.
+These areas are identified with the [`mission: *` labels in this repository](https://github.com/Quansight-Labs/czi-scientific-python-mgmt/labels?q=mission%3A)

 ## Estimated completion 📅

-The project is scheduled to take approximately two years, from December 2022 to January 2025.
+The project is scheduled to take approximately two years, from December 2022 to December 2024.
-We have established time-based milestones at 6, 12, 18 and 24 months.
+We have established time-based milestones at 12 and 24 months.
 Some tasks are labeled as stretch goals in case there's time and resources to tackle them.

-These milestones are available in the project Milestones tab.
+These milestones are available in the [GitHub project Milestones tab](https://github.com/orgs/Quansight-Labs/projects/11?query=is%3Aopen+sort%3Aupdated-desc).